RecordedFuture-ProfessionalServices/psengine/docs/modules/risklists.md

 ## Notes

 1. The `fetch_risklist` method returns a generator object.
 If it needs to be saved to a file, you should transform it to a list first.
 2. Even though there are CSV-based risklists, PSEngine converts them to JSON.
-3. With this module, fetching custom risklists is possible if any has been built for you.
+3. With this module, fetching custom risklists is possible if any has been built for your enterprise.

 ## Examples

 {! modules/_includes/examples_warning.md !}

-#### Example 1: Fetch and save the default domain risklist as JSON
+#### Fetch and save the default domain risklist as JSON

 In this example, we fetch the risklist with the `fetch_risklist` method, giving the arguments of `default` for the type of risklist and `domain` for the type of indicator.
 Since the file is converted by PSEngine into a JSON-like structure, we can convert the generator to a list and then save it to a file with `json.dumps`.